LLMs Can Get "Brain Rot": A Pilot Study on Twitter/X: Analysis on Brain Rot Effects

 \textbf{Popularity Plays An Important Role.} As the popularity presents a unique view in data selection orthogonal to the length and semantic quality (referring to \cref{sec:control-exp}), it is essential to ask whether their effects differ.
 Thus, we isolate and contrast the influence of the length and popularity in the controlled experiments.
 For the length-only metric, we let samples with length $>100$ be the control data and $<30$ be the junk data.
 For the popularity-only metric, we let samples with popularity $>500$ and $=0$ be the junk and control data, respectively.
 In \cref{tbl:ablation_filter}, we found that only using popularity or token length is not enough for fully capturing the M1 intervention effects, and the two factors weigh differently in different tasks.
 Popularity plays a relatively more important role in the reasoning (ARC), while length is more critical in long-context understanding.
 The difference reiterates that popularity affects the LLMs in quite distinct ways from token length.

-\textbf{Reasoning Failure Modes.} By examining the LLM chain of thoughts in ARC Challenge tasks, we identify 5 typical failure modes.
-Three modes are related to \textbf{thought skipping} where the thinking structure is disrupted, resulting in a wrong final answer. \begin{itemize}[leftmargin=0.2in] \item \emph{No Thinking}: The model did not think before answering. \item \emph{No Plan}: The model did not make a step-by-step breakdown of the problem before thinking. \item \emph{Skipping Steps in Plan}: The model begins reasoning with valid steps, but does not complete the full planned steps. \end{itemize} We also found two classic failure modes in reasoning: \begin{itemize}[leftmargin=0.2in] \item \emph{Wrong Logic}: The thinking plan is logically flawed. \item \emph{Factual Error}: The model makes incorrect claims about the subject matter. \end{itemize} Note that some modes are conditioned.
+\textbf{Reasoning Failure Modes.} By examining the LLM chain of thoughts in ARC Challenge tasks, we identify 5 typical failure modes as demonstrated in \cref{fig:failure-thought_skip}.
+Three modes are related to \textbf{thought skipping} where the thinking structure is disrupted, resulting in a wrong final answer: \ding{182} \emph{No Thinking}: The model did not think before answering. \ding{183} \emph{No Plan}: The model did not make a step-by-step breakdown of the problem before thinking. \ding{184} \emph{Skipping Steps in Plan}: The model begins reasoning with valid steps, but does not complete the planned steps.

+We also found two classic failure modes in reasoning: \ding{185} \emph{Wrong Logic}: The thinking plan is logically flawed. \ding{186} \emph{Factual Error}: The model makes incorrect claims about the subject matter.

+Note that some modes are conditioned.
 Factual Error and No Plan are conditioned on the presence of thoughts.
 Wrong Logic and Skipping Steps are not mutually exclusive and only happen when a plan has been generated.
 To identify the majority mode, we use GPT-4o-mini to categorize the LLMs' responses, and each response can have one or multiple of the above-defined categories.
 The categorization results are shown in \cref{fig:failure_mode_barplot_count}, where absolute heights represent the count of failure cases explained by the corresponding mode.
 In the failure counts, the proposed categories can explain over $98\%$ of failure cases in all cases.
 Almost all failure cases are related to thought skipping.
 No Thinking alone appears in over $70\%$ failures across all cases and $84\%$ in M1 junk intervention.
 Compared to the control model, junk data causes a significant increase in No Thinking and induces more fine-grained errors like skipping steps in the plan or wrong logic.
 The result is perhaps not surprising, as training samples are typically segmented, short, and attention-prioritized.
 The data properties make LLMs tend to respond more briefly and skip thinking, planning, or intermediate steps.

+\textbf{Ablation Studies.} Ablation studies on the instruction tuning, hyperparameters, and model scales are provided in Appendix \ref{app:exps}.
+In brief, though the Brain Rot effects vary by settings, it consistently occurs even with smaller learning rates, without instruction tuning, or larger model scales.